moosylog/exchange_collectors/README.md

 Moosy Research created a large list of exchange connectors todo these signed, private request.

-**Howto use the code snippets:**
+**Howto use these code examples:**

-- Copy one of the .gs files into your Google Apps Script
+- Scroll down and copy one of the .gs files into your Google Apps Script ide

 - Disable the V8 runtime if you have any issues with this code !!!

-- Pop-in your keys, run and use the built-in Logger to look at the response.
+- Pop-in your API keys and select run from the menu.

+- The result can be viewed from the Apps Script built-in Logger

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.